 But I was mostly dancing with far more experienced followers, so my ‘parada and pause’ approach was paying dividends: when I was running out of things to do, they had their own ideas.
 I’ve mentioned before the three reactions I get to this: waiting for me to get on with it, doing some decorations for a few beats then waiting – and taking it as an invitation to lead the way.
 I got a mix of the three last night.
 I love it when followers run with it, though prize for the best reaction goes to the woman who waited, looked at me and said ‘And now?’ …

 Another funny moment.
 I had a nice tanda with an American woman who’s travelling around Europe at present, with Berlin one of her stops.
-Chatting afterwards, I mentioned that Steph and Bridgitta had said there wasn’t much cabeceo in Berlin, and she was quite shocked at the idea.
+Chatting afterwards, I mentioned I’d been told there wasn’t much cabeceo in Berlin, and she was quite shocked at the idea.
 Not two minutes later, a guy tried to handeceo her (not something I’ve seen much at Browns).
 She just looked at him like he was something stuck to the bottom of her shoe and said ‘No.’

 There was also something else I saw last night, that I’d noted in Boston.
 A sequence of steps where the leader does two steps in an outside walk to the left of the follower, reverses them, then two steps in an outside walk to the right.
 Both times I’ve seen this, the leader has done them repeatedly, but – from the outside at least – it didn’t look boring, especially with turns incorporated into the movement.
 My only attempt at an outside walk to the right in close embrace wasn’t pretty, but that’s something else to look at in future privates, I think.